adithnaveen/sapient-freshers-aem-oct-2021/README.md

 T9 - BHAVYA, VISHAV, SHIVANAND - Ronak
     - showed demo on eclipse
     - basic validation is taken care
-    - the .txt file should not have the keys UserName:
+    - the .txt file should not hav the keys UserName:
     - application went up payment